Kevin Hartman: “We are at a greater risk of data being manipulated.”

 So there is a deep responsibility that analysts need to carry.
 To tell stories that organically come from data that are truthful, not the stories that they want to tell or the stories that their clients want to hear.

 There's also a great responsibility for those marketers who are receiving the stories to know enough about data.
 To be able to identify when something is off and to challenge and ask those questions.

 Absolutely.
 In my book, Digital Marketing Analytics, I talk about three functional roles of an analyst, and I don't expect a C level executive to play those roles, but they should have an appreciation for the story that data can tell and have an understanding of where the data came from, and how the data was collected.

-It doesn't matter if you have an “analyst” in your title or not, it's really important for everyone to have an appreciation for analytics, because it does impact every aspect of business, every aspect of our lives outside of business.
+It doesn't matter if you have an “analyst” in your title or not, it's really important for everyone to have an appreciation for analytics because it does impact every aspect of business, and outside of it.

 What would you ask a magic crystal ball about the future of data in business?

 The measurement infrastructure that we've used literally for decades is under threat, and frankly, very close to being wiped out entirely.
 And that will change dramatically how we operate.
 I would ask the crystal ball where we're going, where we'll be in five years.